finbourne/lusid-sdk-python/sdk/docs/ChartOfAccountsApi.md

     scope = 'scope_example' # str | The scope of the Chart of Accounts
     code = 'code_example' # str | The code of the Chart of Accounts
     as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the General Ledger Profiles.
-Defaults to returning the latest version of each General Ledger Profile if not specified. (optional) start = 56 # int | The start of the pager for the list of General Ledger Profiles (optional) page = 'page_example' # str | The pagination token to use to continue listing General Ledger Profiles; this              value is returned from the previous call.
-If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) limit = 56 # int | When paginating, limit the results to this number.
+Defaults to returning the latest version of each General Ledger Profile if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing General Ledger Profiles; this              value is returned from the previous call.
+If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the results.
 For example, to filter on the General Ledger profiles type, specify \"type eq 'PeriodBoundary'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional)

     try:
         # [EXPERIMENTAL] ListGeneralLedgerProfiles: List General Ledger Profiles.
-        api_response = await api_instance.list_general_ledger_profiles(scope, code, as_at=as_at, start=start, page=page, limit=limit, filter=filter)
+        api_response = await api_instance.list_general_ledger_profiles(scope, code, as_at=as_at, page=page, limit=limit, filter=filter)
         print("The response of ChartOfAccountsApi->list_general_ledger_profiles:\n")
         pprint(api_response)
     except Exception as e: